alexrudall/rails-ai-book/src/app/docs/chattable/page.md

 [Click here to view in Starter Kit](https://github.com/alexrudall/ai-engine-starter-kit/blob/main/app/models/user.rb)

-Add the Chattable module to the model that will 'own' Chats - probably the `User` model or similar.
+Add the Chattable module to the model that Chats will `belong_to` - probably the `User` model or similar.

 ```ruby
 class User < ApplicationRecord